YiMihi/elm-with-jwt/authentication-in-elm-adding-authentication.md

 We'll use `programWithFlags` because we want to check for an existing user and token in local storage upon initialization.
 The model contains the `Authentication` model record we set up earlier.

-In the `init` function, we will `init` `Authentication` and pass in arguments for the port that shows the lock, logs out, and the initial user from local storage if available (recall that we set this up in `index.html` to mirror the `LoggedInUser` type from the `Auth0` module).
+In the `init` function, we will `init` `Authentication` and pass in arguments for the ports that show the lock and log out.
+We'll also pass the initial user from local storage if available (recall that we set this up in `index.html` to mirror the `LoggedInUser` type from the `Auth0` module).

 We need to subscribe to the `auth0authResult` port to listen for external input from Auth0 lock logins.